twillain/LycansRandomRoles/README.md

 ## Prerequisites ##

-You must have LycansNewRoles working with your game such as described herer : https://thunderstore.io/c/lycans/p/Nales/LycansNewRoles/
+You must have LycansNewRoles working with your game such as described here : https://thunderstore.io/c/lycans/p/Nales/LycansNewRoles/

 ## Installation ##